Unity-Technologies/TermsOfService/Unity Software Additional Terms.md

 * The Financial Threshold for Unity Personal is $200,000 USD for the most recent twelve (12) month period.
 To be Tier Eligible to use Unity Personal, your Total Finances may not exceed $200,000 USD.
 If your Total Finances exceed $200,000 USD you may not use Unity Personal at all, even for internal projects or prototyping.
-* The Financial Threshold for Unity Pro is from $200,001 to $24,999,999 USD for the most recent twelve (12) month period.
+* The Financial Threshold for Unity Pro is from $200,001 USD to $24,999,999 USD for the most recent twelve (12) month period.
 To be Tier Eligible to use Unity Pro, your Total Finances may not exceed $24,999,999 USD.
 If your Total Finances equal or exceed $25,000,000 USD, you may only use Unity Enterprise.
 * The Financial Threshold for Unity Enterprise is $25,000,000 USD and over for the most recent twelve (12) month period.
-If your Total Finances equal or exceed $25,000,000 USD, you may only use Unity Enterprise.
+If your Total Finances equal or exceed $25,000,000 USD, you may only use the Unity Enterprise.
 * Notwithstanding the foregoing, the Financial Threshold for Industry Customers is $1,000,000 USD for the most recent twelve (12) month period.
 If your Total Finances exceed $1,000,000 USD, you may only use Unity Industry.
+* The Financial Threshold for Unity Student Plan is $1,000,000 USD for the most recent twelve (12) month period.
+If your Total Finances exceed $1,000,000 USD, you may only use Unity Pro or Unity Enterprise versions of the Unity Editor.

 For clarity, unless otherwise set forth above, these Financial Thresholds apply whether or not you use the Unity Software as part of a Unity Plan.